 The Code contains a series of principles and provisions.
 It is not, however, mandatory for companies to follow these principles.
 Instead, companies must disclose how they have applied them and disclose, if applicable, any areas of non-compliance along with an explanation for the non-compliance.
 In contrast, US companies listed on the NYSE are required to adopt and disclose corporate governance guidelines adopted by the NYSE.

-InterContinental Hotels Group has a number of Board Committees which are similar in purpose and constitution to those required for domestic companies under NYSE rules.
-The Remuneration, Audit and Nomination Committees consist only of Non-Executive Directors.
-The NYSE requires US companies to have a nominating/corporate governance committee composed entirely of independent directors.
-The committee is responsible for identifying individuals qualified to become Board members and to recommend to the Board a set of corporate governance principles.
+The Company has a number of Board Committees which are similar in purpose and constitution to those required for domestic companies under NYSE rules.
+The NYSE requires US companies to have both remuneration and nominating/corporate governance committees composed entirely of independent directors, as defined under the NYSE rules.
+The Company's Nomination Committee consists only of Non-Executive Directors and the Company's Audit and Remuneration Committee consists entirely of Non-Executive Directors who are independent under the standards of the Code, which may not necessarily be the same as the NYSE independence standards.
+The nominating/ governance committee is responsible for identifying individuals qualified to become Board members and to recommend to the Board a set of corporate governance principles.
 As the Company is subject to the Code, the Company's Nomination Committee is only responsible for nominating, for approval of the Board, candidates for appointment to the Board, though it also assists in developing the role of the Senior Independent Director.
-The Company's Nomination Committee consists of the Company Chairman and all the independent Non-Executive Directors.
-The Chairman of the Company is not a member of either of the Remuneration or the Audit Committees.
-The Audit Committee is chaired by an independent Non-Executive Director who, in the Board’s view, has the experience and qualifications to satisfy the criteria under US rules for an “audit committee financial expert”.
+The Company's Nomination Committee consists of the Chairman of the Company and all the independent Non-Executive Directors.

 The NYSE rules require that shareholders must be given the opportunity to vote on all equity compensation plans and material revisions to those plans.
 The Company complies with UK requirements which are similar to the NYSE rules.
 The Board does not, however, explicitly take into consideration the NYSE's detailed definition of “material revisions”.